Shadow IT – a call to arms for Unified Communications?

 At first glance, BYOD is an innovative solution to common business communications issues, helping raise productivity and efficiency.
 But when the devices are unauthorised, shadow IT can cause real problems.

-A recent global study found that CIOs are spending around a quarter of their annual budget dealing with shadow IT – 76% reported unauthorised network access within their businesses.
+A recent global study found that CIOs are spending around a quarter of their annual budget dealing with shadow IT.
+76% of which reported unauthorised network access within their businesses.
 Next there is the issue of security, with nearly 75% of the CIOs surveyed admitting they were more concerned with security because of the rise of shadow IT.

 It becomes extremely difficult for IT to oversee every application that is being used with some teams implementing their own IM or DropBox solutions and staff bypassing company firewalls with unauthorised devices.
 This compromises compliance and means more time and effort is spent focusing on IT security.
 Network speeds are also being affected with unauthorised and unplanned traffic from the use of personal devices and applications.

 A complete ban on shadow IT might seem like the obvious response, but it may not be the right solution.
-By blocking these unauthorised devices and applications, companies actually risk impacting productivity rates, user experience and poor customer service responsiveness because of the perceived high quality enabled through using these devices and services.
-Throwing a blanket ban over BYOD could destroy trust and creativity with employees who are simply using the best devices and apps to do their job in the most effective way.
+By blocking these unauthorised devices and applications, companies actually risk impacting productivity rates and user experience.
+Customer service responsiveness will also be poor because of the perceived high quality enabled through using these devices and services.
+Throwing a blanket ban over BYOD could destroy trust and creativity with employees.
+Theyare simply using the best devices and apps to do their job in the most effective way.
 IT and department heads need to focus on the results and employee needs, rather than the rules, and use the tools offered by Unified Communications (UC) offer to embrace this challenge.

 UC shines a light on the shadows